Jxnkk/graphMethods/README.md

 python -m venv .venv
 ```

-## Other project on visualizing and improving the graphs
+## Other project

 ### Github Link:
 https://github.com/coder2195text/cerbrec-graph-thingy

+### Project Overview:
+Visualizes and modifies graphs with the goal of making them more readable/structurally correct

 ### How to run it
 This project uses yarn, learn how to install it from the terminal [here](https://yarnpkg.com/getting-started/install)